-The Coopersville Rotary is our fiduciary partner in order to reduce administrative and overhead costs.
-All funds are reserved and used solely for trail development, maintenance and informational needs.
+The Rotary of Coopersville is our fiduciary partner in order to reduce administrative and overhead costs.
+All funds are reserved and used solely for trail development, engineering, maintenance and informational needs.

-To Make a Donation you can mail a check, made payable to Coopersville Rotary.
-Mailed to: City of Coopersville, Attn: North Bank Trail - 289 Danforth, Coopersville MI 49404
+To Make a Donation you can mail a check, made payable to Coopersville Rotary (Memo Note: North Bank Trail) Mailed to: 289 Danforth, Coopersville MI 49404

 This project isn't going to be done over night.
 It will be a few years in the making, but it will be well worth it!
 Here's a few current highlights:

 -in 2015 the DNR purchased 3 separate easements from the Coopersville Marne Railway